 It’s a fish curry cook using the Fresh river trout cook with mustard seeds and oil.
 The dish was delightful to my palate.

-The chicken use to prepare the dish is the Wild chicken ample in the mountains.
+The chicken used to prepare the dish is the Wild chicken ample in the mountains.
 It’s cook with spinach and fresh fenugreek leaves giving it a rich green color and flavor.

 It was quite light, with perfectly cooked lamb.
-The Tari can be perfectly enjoy with roti, bread or rice.
+The Tari can be perfectly enjoyed with roti, bread, or rice.

 It’s cook from the special Mountain Potato source from the hills.
 Cook perfectly in mustard, thus the name Jhatiya (mustard) Aloo.

 For the desserts, we tasted Jhangore ki kheer:

 Instead of the regular incorporation of rice, they had used Barnyard millet, available locally at the Queens of Hills.